-Microsoft execs explain why they don’t require a college degree for entry-level positions
+Microsoft doesn’t require a college degree for entry-level jobs that pay as much as $135K — here’s why, according to execs

 Ping Look, who leads Microsoft’s cybersecurity Detection and Response Team, added that candidates who apply to jobs without a college degree already signal a level of determination that she respects.

-“There are some companies like, you don’t have a degree so we’re not going to interview you for an entry-level job,” she told Business Insider.
+“There are some companies like, you don’t have a degree so we’re not going to interview you for an entry-level job,” Look told Business Insider.
 “We give them a chance because they clearly have some tenacity or desire to be working here.
 It’s worth having a conversation with them.”

 Employees echo that sentiment — Ram Shankar Siva Kumar, a “data cowboy” working on security for Microsoft Azure, told Business Insider that workers without college degrees have strengthened his team.